o1-labs/proof-systems/book/src/rfcs/foreign_field_mul.md

 ## Intermediate products

-This section explains how we expand our constraints into limbs and the eliminate a number of extra terms.
+This section explains how we expand our constraints into limbs and then eliminate a number of extra terms.

 We must constrain $a \cdot b + q \cdot f' = r \mod 2^t$ on the limbs, rather than as a whole.
 As described above, each foreign field element $x$ is split into three 88-bit limbs: $x_0, x_1, x_2$, where $x_0$ contains the least significant bits and $x_2$ contains the most significant bits and so on.